WK-EE/Iris-Dataset-Analysis/README.md

 # Iris-Dataset-Analysis

+#### Author: Wael Khalil

+## Program Purpose
 The purpose of this project is to gain insights on the Iris dataset using various algorithms implemented in the data science field.

-#### Author: Wael Khalil

 Note:
 This document is written in [Markdown](https://dillinger.io/).
 Use the link to render if needed.